ngen-brett/gitlab-ce/doc/administration/troubleshooting/gitlab_rails_cheat_sheet.md

 <https://gitlab.com/snippets/1730735/raw>

 This script will go through all the encrypted variables and count how many are not able to be decrypted.
 Might be helpful to run on multiple nodes to see which `gitlab-secrets.json` file is most up to date.
 To run:

 ```bash
 wget -O /tmp/bad-decrypt.rb https://gitlab.com/snippets/1730735/raw
 gitlab-rails runner /tmp/bad-decrypt.rb
 ```

 If `ProjectImportData Bad count:` is detected and the decision is made to delete the encrypted credentials to allow manual reentry.
-This can be done with
+This can be done with:

 ```ruby
   # Find the ids of the corrupt ProjectImportData objects